OriginChain docs

 Scan

-Full prefix scan of a row keyspace.
+Full scan of a table.
 The fallback when no index applies.

 ColumnScan

-Projection-aware scan that decodes only the requested fields from the MessagePack body.
+Projection-aware scan that decodes only the requested fields.

 IndexScan